oracle/truffleruby/doc/contributor/mri-tests.md

 ### Run test suite

-The `jt test mri` command is used to run all MRI test files specified in the `test/mri_truffle.index` file.
+The `jt test mri` command is used to run all MRI test files that can be run normally. `--openssl` runs those using `openssl` and needs to be run with `--sulong`.

 ### Run a single test